Lawrence Kohlberg: Critiques

 Another criticism against Kohlberg's theory was that it focused too much on reason at the expense of other factors.
 One problem with Kohlberg's focus on reason was that little empirical evidence found a relationship between moral reasoning and moral behavior.
 Kohlberg recognized this lack of a relationship between his moral stages and moral behavior.
 In an attempt to understand this, he proposed two sub-stages within each stage, to explain individual differences within each stage.
 He then proposed a model of the relationship between moral judgments and moral action.
 According to Kohlberg, an individual first interprets the situation using their moral reasoning, which is influenced by their moral stage and sub-stage.
 After interpretation individuals make a deontic choice and a judgment of responsibility, which are both influenced by the stage and sub-stage of the individual.
 If the individual does decide on a moral action and their obligation to do it, they still need the non-moral skills to carry out a moral behavior.
 If this model is true then it would explain why research was having a hard time finding a direct relationship between moral reason and moral behavior.

 Another problem with Kohlberg's emphasis on moral reasoning is growing empirical support that individuals are more likely to use intuitive "gut reactions" to make moral decisions than use reason-based thought.
 The high use of intuition directly challenges the place of reason in moral experience.
 This expanding of the moral domain from reason has raised questions that perhaps morality research is entering areas of inquiry that are not considered real morality, which was a concern of Kohlberg when he first started his research.

 Scholars such as Elliot Turiel and James Rest have responded to Kohlberg's work with their own significant contributions.

+Personal life

+In 1955, while beginning work on his doctoral dissertation, Kohlberg married Lucille Stigberg.
+The couple had two sons, David and Steven.